iomicroservices/baselink-nuxt/content/legal/terms-of-service.md

 #### **4.4 Promotions and Discounts**
 **4.4.1** We may offer promotional discounts, credits, special pricing or limited-time offers at Our discretion.
 Such offers are made in order to promote Our business as a booking agent and may be withdrawn at any time without notice.<br>
 **4.4.2** Promotional codes may only be used once per household, are non-transferable, and may not be applied retrospectively or in combination with other offers.<br>
 **4.4.3** Promotional offers do not reduce the consideration payable to the Service Provider.
 Where applicable, We may subsidise the difference between the promotional amount paid by the Customer and the standard rate agreed with the Service Provider.
-This does not affect the Service Provider’s independent status or their responsibility for delivering the Service.<br>
+This does not affect the Service Provider's independent status or their responsibility for delivering the Service.<br>
 **4.4.4** The Customer acknowledges that any amount paid under a promotional offer, up to the standard rate otherwise due for the Service, constitutes consideration payable to the Service Provider, and that BaseLink acts solely as a payment collection agent on their behalf in respect of that portion.

 #### **4.5 Referral Scheme**
 **4.5.1** We may offer a referral scheme that allows registered Users to refer others to the Website in exchange for credit, discounts, or other rewards.<br>
-**4.5.2** Referral rewards will only be granted once the referred party has completed a qualifying Booking in accordance with the scheme’s published terms.<br>
+**4.5.2** Referral rewards will only be granted once the referred party has completed a qualifying Booking in accordance with the scheme's published terms.<br>
 **4.5.3** Referral links and codes must be used in a personal and non-commercial capacity.<br>
 **4.5.4** Abuse of the referral scheme, including self-referral, bulk distribution, or use via paid advertising, is prohibited and may result in cancellation of rewards and/or suspension of Your Account.